 Process of Initial Formation

-The first stage of formation is the postulancy (from the Latin, meaning “asking”) which lasts for at least one year.
+The next stage of formation is the postulancy (from the Latin, meaning “asking”) which lasts for at least one year.
 The postulant lives with and participates in the prayer and work of the community while discerning her vocation.
 She spends some time each day in formal classes, studying the Rule and History of the Carmelite Order and the customs of the Monastery.
 She may leave at any time if she or the community feels she does not have a vocation.

 The two-year formation period as a novice begins with the reception of the Carmelite Habit.
 The young woman is now a member of the community and continues her formation in daily classes concerned with assuming the obligations and privileges of religious vows.
 Periodic self-evaluations and community-evaluations help the novice to know herself and test her strengths for living cloistered, contemplative life.